 Alcohol-induced liver damage: chronic alcohol ingestion and cirrhosis can elevate AST levels, typically below 300 units/L in alcoholic hepatitis.

-Hepatitis: hepatitis may display a high AST:LD (LDH) ratio (>3) with AST peaking at 500−3000 units/L in acute viral hepatitis.
+Hepatitis: hepatitis may display a high AST:LDH ratio (>3) with AST peaking at 500−3000 units/L in acute viral hepatitis.

 Other liver disease: other liver diseases like early hemochromatosis and chemical injury can also cause AST increases.

-Other medical conditions: Reye syndrome and infectious mononucleosis can lead to elevated AST and ALT levels.
-[8.]
+Other medical conditions: Reye syndrome can lead to elevated AST levels.

-Trauma, muscle diseases (such as dystrophy, dermatomyositis), and myocardial infarction: skeletal or cardiac muscle damage can cause AST elevation, with AST peaking around 24 hours post-infarction.
+Trauma, muscle diseases (such as dystrophy, dermatomyositis), and myocardial infarction: skeletal or cardiac muscle damage can cause AST elevation, with AST peaking around 24 hours post-infarction in the case of cardiac origin.

 Various inflammatory states: pericarditis, pancreatitis, and Legionnaires' disease may increase AST levels, as can renal infarction and lung infarction.